 All faculty and adjuncts have access to the FACULTY COVID-19 DEMO COURSE shell within Blackboard.
 Log into Blackboard to access the course shell.
 Please review the short tutorial for Locating Your Course if you’re not sure how to find the course.
 This course shell is continually updated and contains resources, video tutorials and step-by-step guides to help you through the Fall 2020 Semester.

 Beginning Monday, March 30, ETT Staff will be available by phone or email during normal business hours or you can reach us individually during our office hours via Zoom:

-Spring Break has been extended through the week of March 16-20 with classes resuming on March 23.
 Most in-person classes will now be held via temporary alternative delivery methods.
 We are working closely with our fellow faculty support departments at UAA to ensure that you have what you need during this time of transition.
 The entire Educational Technology Team is prepared to offer instructional design and educational technology integration support with extended hours for consultations, workshops offered with Academic Innovations and eLearning, and open labs offered virtually and on campus.

 to consider advice that has been circulating through higher education circles: Please do a bad job of putting your courses online by Dr. Rebecca Barrett-Foxx, Assistant Professor of Sociology at Arkansas State University.

 In addition to grabbing your attention, Dr. Barrett-Foxx brings up several practical

 points worth remembering.
 Of note: be kind to yourself.
 This is not a normal circumstance